Josephdada01/fresh-fetch/README.md

    DATABASE_PASSWORD=your password
    DATABASE_HOST=localhost
    ```
-4. Once the django server is running go into the frontend directory and into the fresh-fetch director.
+4. Once the django server is running go into the frontend directory and into the fresh-fetch directory.

    ```bash
    npm install